-While variables need for achievement and demand for fairness showed long-term reductions, need for approval and total irrational beliefs returned to pre-test levels after initial post-test reductions.
-The finding that some irrational belief variables remained reduced over the season and not others is both intriguing and perplexing, but there are some plausible explanations for these results.
-First, it may be that some irrational beliefs require more long-term or individually targeted REBT sessions for sustained beneficial effects to emerge.
-Specifically, need for approval is a particularly salient belief for academy environments because athletes are more likely to keep their place in the team if they gain the approval of the coaching staff and academy director.
-Therefore, helping athletes to dispute need for approval beliefs may require focused efforts, perhaps using one-to-one sessions.
-Indeed, Turner et al. (2014) found no reductions in need for approval after REBT education (a single session) in a similar athletic context (15-16 year old professional soccer academy athletes).
-Second, perhaps the content regarding need for approval across the three REBT workshops was not strong enough to foster long-term change, or was ambiguous in terms of applicability outside the guided REBT in the workshops.
-Social validation conducted after each workshop could be used in future research to examine perceptions of each element of the intervention for appropriateness and understanding.
+9 While variables need for achievement and demand for fairness showed long-term reductions, need for approval and total irrational beliefs returned to pre-test levels after initial 10 post-test reductions.
+The finding that some irrational belief variables remained reduced over 11 12 the season and not others is both intriguing and perplexing, but there are some plausible explanations for these results.
+First, it may be that some irrational beliefs require more long-13 term or individually targeted REBT sessions for sustained beneficial effects to emerge.
+14 15 Specifically, need for approval is a particularly salient belief for academy environments because athletes are more likely to keep their place in the team if they gain the approval of 16 the coaching staff and academy director.
+Therefore, helping athletes to dispute need for 17 approval beliefs may require focused efforts, perhaps using one-to-one sessions.
+Indeed, 18 Turner et al. (2013) found no reductions in need for approval after REBT education (a single 19 20 session) in a similar athletic context (15-16 year old professional soccer academy athletes).
+Second, perhaps the content regarding need for approval across the three REBT workshops 21 was not strong enough to foster long-term change, or was ambiguous in terms of applicability 22 outside the guided REBT in the workshops.
+Social validation conducted after each workshop 23 could be used in future research to examine perceptions of each element of the intervention 24 25 for appropriateness and understanding.

-There are some limitations that if addressed would strengthen the findings of the current paper.
-Although social validation data suggested that participants thoughts that the REBT program would improve their performance, performance markers were not utilized.
-Future research could use coach ratings, a notational analysis system (e.g., Carling, Williams, & Reilly, 2005), and or video performance analysis techniques at each time-point for each athlete, or perhaps devise experimental performance tasks to examine the influence of irrational beliefs on soccer skill performance.
-In addition, because REBT is proposed to help individuals control their emotions which may facilitate performance, a measure of emotions and or emotional control would strengthen the findings of this study.
-Previous research has reported reduced anxiety through REBT education (Elko & Ostrow, 1991; Yamauchi & Murakoshi, 2001), but an investigation of the impact of REBT on the broad spectrum of emotions including anger is still needed.
-Also, this paper reports the use a quasi-experimental single-case design at a group-level, a methodology typically used with individual athletes (Barker et al., 2011).
-That is, in this paper we treat the team as the case, rather than the individual.
-This approach could be strengthened by collecting more pre-test data than in the present study, to conform better to single-case guidelines (Barker et al., 2011) and ensure a stable baseline prior to intervention.
-Further, a counterbalanced design could have been adopted where both groups received the REBT program and the emotion control program but at differing points in the season (e.g., Barker et al., 2011).
-Moreover, in retrospect if we had more evenly matched the two groups using baselines irrational beliefs scores, the comparison between REBT and comparison conditions would have been more accurate.
-While the single-case design we adopted is recommended for within-groups changes, a between-groups design could be achieved using similar methods to the current study.
-Lastly, Cronbach's alpha for the SGABS in the REBT program condition ranged from .63 to .96.
-An alpha of .63 is considered low and may be reflection of the brief measure used in this study.
-Future researchers should develop and validate a more comprehensive performance specific irrational beliefs inventory to ensure maximal validity when conducting research with athletes.
+1 There are some limitations that if addressed would strengthen the findings of the current paper.
+Although social validation data suggested that participants thoughts that the 2 REBT program would improve their performance, performance markers were not utilized.
+3 4 Future research could use coach ratings, a notational analysis system (e.g., Carling, Williams, & Reilly, 2005), and or video performance analysis techniques at each time-point for each 5 6 athlete, or perhaps devise experimental performance tasks to examine the influence of irrational beliefs on soccer skill performance.
+In addition, because REBT is proposed to help 7 individuals control their emotions which may facilitate performance, a measure of emotions 8 and or emotional control would strengthen the findings of this study.
+Previous research has 9 reported reduced anxiety through REBT education (Elko & Ostrow, 1991; Yamauchi & 10 11 Murakoshi, 2001), but an investigation of the impact of REBT on the broad spectrum of 12 emotions including anger is still needed.
+Finally, this paper reports the use a quasiexperimental single-case design at a group-level, a methodology typically used with 13 individual athletes (Barker et al., 2011).
+That is, in this paper we treat the team as the case, 14 15 rather than the individual.
+This approach could be strengthened by collecting more pre-test data than in the present study, to conform better to single-case guidelines (Barker et al., 2011) 16 and ensure a stable baseline prior to intervention.
+In addition, a counterbalanced design could 17 have been adopted where both groups received the REBT program and the control program 18 but at differing points in the season (e.g., Barker et al., 2011).
+Lastly, in retrospect if we had 19 20 more evenly matched the two groups using baselines irrational beliefs scores, the comparison between REBT and control conditions would have been more accurate.
+While the single-case 21 design we adopted is recommended for within-groups changes, a between-groups design 22 23 could be achieved using similar methods to the current study.